ruipimenta/assin2_challenge_ipr/similarity/README.md

 4- outputDir: where the new weights files will go

 6- Edit the file github_cpuTrainAssin2Similarity.py to define the strings bertDir, dataDir and outputDir.
 You must also assigne a value to the variable 'num_train_epochs'.
-In the submission 1 we used 235 epochs and the of the pearson correlation on the development data was
+In our submission1 we used 235 epochs.
+The of the pearson correlation on the development data was 0.96618927 and the mse was 0.080897026.
+There is random component on training so you may achieve different values (on the development and test data) with the same number of epochs.
+Perhaps you may need to restart the training from scratch a few times before we can achieve similar results.
+In our submission we used the weights that corresponded to our best results on the development set...

 7- Run the above script:

-      python3 github_cputrainAssin2Similarity.py
+      python3 github_cpuTrainAssin2Similarity.py